Polar Array In AutoCAD Sketching(Illustrated Expression)

 In mathematical calculations, sinusoidal values are frequently used.
 You can define the sinusoidal values in Matlab®.
 In this article we will show you;

 >> a = sin(pi/2) b = cosd(90) c = atan(0.5) d = acosd(0.3) a = 1 b = 0 c = 0.4636 d = 72.5424 >>

 The sinusoidal functions are defined as;

-Also you can do direct mathematical calculations such as multiplacations or dividings with sinusoidal functions as shown by magenta arrow in Matlab.
+Also, you can do direct mathematical calculations such as multiplication or dividings with sinusoidal functions as shown in Matlab®.

-The use and the features of sinusoidal fuctions are explained with very basic examples in this article.
-If you wish, we can add much more complex examples and real engineering examples abot sinusoidal fuctions in Mechanical Base.
+The use and the features of sinusoidal functions are explained with very basic examples in this article.
+If you wish, we can add much more complex examples and real engineering examples about sinusoidal functions in Mechanical Base.